 The Adjutant General”

-At first, the guards, who were combat veterans, who didn’t care how much dirt the POWs moved; all they had to do is look busy.
+At first, the guards were combat veterans who didn’t care how much dirt the POWs moved; all they had to do is look busy.
 The reason the guards did this was that they liked the detail and wanted to stretch it out as long as possible.
-When the first POWs arrived, they cut grass, screened gravel, and dug rocks out of the ground to repair runways.
 The only time the POWs were expected to work hard was when big shots came around to expect the work.
 When the guards changed the climate on the detail changed.

-Anton Cichy stated, “For the first few days there were 1 800 of us together in one hold.
+Pvt.
+Anton Cichy stated, “For the first few days, there were 1800 of us together in one hold.
 I don’t know how big the hold was but we had to take turns to sit down.
 We were just kind of stuck there.”

 Calvin Graef said, “We were packed in so tight most men couldn’t get near the cans.
 And, of course, it was a physical impossibility for the sick in the back of the hold, the men suffering the tortures of diarrhea and dysentery.
 We waded in fecal matter.
 Most of the men went naked.
 The place was alive with lice, bedbugs, and roaches; the filth and stench were beyond description.”

-Later in the day on October 11, the ship set sail but took a southerly route away from Taiwan.
-The ship anchored in a cove off Palawan Island where it remained for ten days.
-The Japanese covered the hatch with a tarp so, during the night, the POWs were in total darkness.
+On October 11, the ship set sail but took a southerly route away from Formosa.
 Within the first 48 hours, five POWs had died.
-Being in the cove resulted in the ship missing an air raid by American planes, but the ship was attacked once by American planes returning from a bombing raid on the airfield on the island.
+The ship was anchored in a cove off Palawan Island where it remained for ten days.
+The Japanese covered the hatch with a tarp during the night which left the POWs in total darkness.
+Being in the cove resulted in the ship missing an air attack by American planes on Manila.
+At some point, the ship was attacked by American planes returning from a bombing mission to Palawan.